Keys and certificates

 Creating Platform Owner certificate chain with OpenSSL

 This section describes how to create a certificate chain that conforms to restrictions mentioned earlier.
 This is just a minimal example showing all required configuration options and commands used in the process, fields listed here may be extended or modified, but should not be removed.
+Normally CAs do much more than what is presented here, some guidelines can be found in RFC 3647.

 Note that root CA doesn't have to be under Platform Owner's control, but it must issue a certificate that is (either directly or through intermediate issuer).
 In such cases the issuer may use other form of certificate request or additional mechanisms of proving the identity of the requester than those used by OpenSSL.